criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/2-importance-weighting-estimator.md

 ## A simplified example

-To get an intuition on why this formula would work, lets look at a simplified example, with only one single state $x_0$, and two actions, 'red' and 'green'
+To get an intuition on why this formula would work, let us look at a simplified example, with only one single state $x_0$, and two actions, 'red' and 'green'

 Let's assume we collected some data with the following policy:
 * $\pi_0(red,x_0) = 0.8$